sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/cloud/amazon_ec2.rst

 ---------------------
 Click the *Select* button next to the version of SiteWhere you want to run.
 The wizard will move to the next step which is to select the *instance type*.
 Click on the **General Purpose** tab on the left to get a list of instance types.
-More powerful instances cost more money, so you will probably want to use with an *m1.small* or *m1.medium* instance to run your server.
+More powerful instances cost more money, so you will probably want to use an *m1.small* or *m1.medium* instance to run your server.
 Performance will be noticeably better with more powerful instances.

 .. note:: Amazon offers a free tier which allows you to run a *Micro* instance for a period of time.
 While SiteWhere